 Intel Parallel Computing Center at UFRC

-UF Research Computing was identified as an Intel Parallel Computing Center (IPCC), standing alongside other institutions having researchers leading their fields in modernizing software applications used in high-performance computing.
+UFIT Research Computing was identified as an Intel Parallel Computing Center (IPCC), standing alongside other institutions having researchers leading their fields in modernizing software applications used in high-performance computing.
 There were two projects that were awarded an Intel fellowship for code modernization.

 Machine learning